jacktherock/jacktherock/README.md

 ## 📫 Let's Connect!

-Feel free to drop me a line at [sonawaneabhijeet273@gmail.com](mailto:sonawaneabhijeet273@gmail.com) – I'm always open to intriguing conversations and exciting opportunities.
+Feel free to drop me a message at [sonawaneabhijeet273@gmail.com](mailto:sonawaneabhijeet273@gmail.com) – I'm always open to intriguing conversations and exciting opportunities.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/abhijeetsss) to explore more about my journey and experiences.